jbruce12000/kiln-controller/README.md

     $ source venv/bin/activate; ./kiln-controller.py

 ### Autostart Server onBoot
-If you want the server to autostart on boot, run the following commands
+If you want the server to autostart on boot, run the following command:

     $ /home/pi/kiln-controller/start-on-boot